The Ferrari F40 (Type F120) is a mid-engine, rear-wheel drive sports car built from 1987 to 1992.

 |Today’s Price||: $880,000 USD (2018)|

-Although some buyers were reported to have paid as much as $3.6 million USD in contrast to its 1999 value of £140,000.
-One of those that belonged to the Formula One driver Nigel Mansell was sold for the record of £1 million in 1990, a record that stood into the 2010s.
+Although some buyers were reported to have paid the maximum amount as $3.6 million USD in contrast to its 1999 value of £140,000.
+One among people who belonged to the Formula One driver Nigel Mansell was sold for the record of £1 million in 1990, a record that stood into the 2010s.

 Ferrari F40: Description